-Having just returned from my first tall ship sailing adventure off the west coast of Scotland, and with my interest for the high seas well and truly piqued, I take a look at some adventure sailing holidays I would love to join.
+Having recently returned from my first tall ship sailing adventure off the west coast of Scotland, and with my interest for the high seas well and truly piqued, I take a look at some adventure sailing holidays I would love to join.

 1. East Greenland

 Price: €4,950 ($5,800)

 Along the 2,600km (1,600mi) stretch of coastline between Tasiilaq and Scoresby Sund on the east coast of Greenland, barely 3,500 people carve out an existence, making it one of the most remote places in the world.
 This is the realm of polar bears and narwhals.

 On this trip, a 60ft sailing yacht carrying just 12 passengers and two crew departs from Isafjordur in Iceland taking approximately 32 hours to cross the Denmark Strait before travelling southwards along the east Greenland coast.
 When conditions are right there are plenty of opportunities to make landfall and explore the spectacular wilderness of Greenland.

 More information: barkeuropa.com

 The 100-year-old iconic tall ship Europa offers a number of Antarctic adventure sailing holidays.
 My favourite is the 34-day expedition from the Falkland Islands to Ushuaia in Argentina via South Georgia and the Antarctic Peninsula in the Weddell Sea.
 These iconic destinations evoke the epic journeys of discovery made by the likes of Shackleton, Scott and Amundsen.